Submit 2023 Nominations now through September 10

 6 - STEP SIX

-Following the election, the new officers are ordained or appointed and consecrated to begin their ministry of leading and serving.
+Following the election, the new officers are ordained or appointed and commissioned to begin their ministry of leading and serving.

 Reviewing Scripture Qualification